Comprehensive Autistic Trait Inventory

 Download questionnaire materials

-This project was supported by an Australian Research Council Discovery Project government grant (DP190103286) and the University of Western Australia.
+The initial project was supported by an Australian Research Council Discovery Project government grant (DP190103286) and the University of Western Australia.
+Further validation was supported by a Simons Foundation SFARI Grant (RFA-873809), and Embrace at The Kids Research Institute Australia.